GraphGDel: Constructing and Learning Graph Representations of Genome-Scale Metabolic Models for Growth-Coupled Gene Deletion Prediction: Method

 \section{Method}

-In this section, we first introduce the overall design and underlying concept of the proposed gene deletion strategy prediction framework.
-Next, we define each constituent module of the framework and describe the computational model used, illustrating how they perform the gene deletion strategy prediction task.
-Finally, we provide implementation details, including parameter configurations and model training procedures.
+In this section, we first introduce our method for constructing graph representations from input metabolic models.
+Next, we present the \textit{\proposed} framework, outlining its overall design, explaining the structure and function of each module, and describing the specific deep learning models used for predicting gene deletion strategies.
+Finally, we provide implementation details, including the parameter settings and training procedures of the \textit{\proposed} framework.